logos-storage/logos-storage-research/evaluations/threat-modeling.md

 #### Scenario

 A user uploads a confidential file to Codex.
-Storage providers store encrypted slots of the file.
+Storage providers store non encrypted slots of the file.
 Without encryption, storage providers could agree to gather slots and reassemble the full content.